jk1652/WebCheckersApp/docs/DesignDoc.md

 ## Requirements

-This section describes the features of the application.
+###the following sections describes the features of the application that are required by the MVP as defined by the client.

 ### Definition of MVP